metablockshq/metablocks.world/content/jobs/senior-3d-artist-character-design-and-animation.md

 isPublished: true
 isFullTime: false
 emoji: 👩🏼‍🎨
-intro: >-
-  Meta Blocks is an NFT Evolution Protocol that lets you build up your NFTs, buy accessories that you like and trade them on secondary marketplaces.

-  We're looking for a 3D Animator who will create 4-6 animated marketing shorts using our existing models.
+intro: We're looking for a 3D Animator who will create 4-6 animated marketing shorts using our existing models.
 responsibilities: >-
   * Create storyboards in conjunction with the marketing team and the lead 3D artist